pinkestflamingo/fake-bankid-analysis/README.md

 ### Authentication Process

-Unable to afford the $5 license for the key, I began analyzing the website.
+Unable to afford the $5 license for the key since I am a software engineer, I began analyzing the website.
 I traced the request to a file named `login.js`, which was heavily obfuscated.
 Using a private deobfuscation tool, I managed to reveal the following code:

 ```javascript
 document.getElementById("login-button").addEventListener("click", function () {